NickNguyeniOS14/3-Dogs-2-Cats/README.md

 # 3-Dogs-2-Cats
-An iOS app to view photo of dogs or cats.
+An iOS app to view photo of dogs and cats.

 # Technologies:
   - Swift